aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotx-to-msg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOTX to MSG?</h2>

+Python developers often need to convert DOTX files to MSG format for various reasons.
+DOTX is a template file format used by Microsoft Word, while MSG is an email message format used by Microsoft Outlook.
+Converting DOTX to MSG allows the user to send the template as an email message, which can be used to quickly create emails with the same formatting and content.

-For a Python developer, who is trying to add a DOTX to MSG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MSG format.
+<h2>How Aspose.Total Helps for DOTX to MSG Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help developers automate the conversion process.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which can be used to convert DOTX to MSG.
+The process involves two steps: firstly, the Word file is loaded and rendered into HTML using Aspose.Words for Python via .NET, and secondly, the converted HTML is loaded using Aspose.Email for Python via .NET and saved into MSG format.
+This makes the conversion process easy and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}